jbcodeforce/shift_left_utils/docs/index.md

 * [x] Support aggregating report on statements, like running Flink explain and reporting deployment errors for all statements within a Folder or for a product.
 * [x] Support adding custom table worker to do SQL content update during deployment: this is needed to support multi-tenancy into the same Kafka Cluster and Schema Registry, or apply some table changes names.
 Some default transformations are available:
 * [x] Unit tests creation from DML with test definition metadata to be able to run unit tests with mock data on Confluent Cloud, by using REST API to deploy statement.
+* [x] Report on cross-product tables as sensitive tables: Some tables are becoming common and shared between data product, adding risk to change them over time, this function helps assessing the risk.
+* [x] Getting the list of modified files from a specific date to assess the difference of SQL semantic between the running statement and the one on disk.
+Uses `git log`.

 ## Introduction